KrauseFx/krausefx.com/_posts/2022-08-18-announcing-inappbrowsercom-see-what-javascript-commands-get-executed-in-an-in-app-browser.md

 <a href="/assets/posts/inappbrowser/app_js/instagram.js" target="_blank">Here</a> is a list of all JavaScript commands I was able to detect.

-**Note on subscribing**: When I talk about "App subscribes to", I mean that the app subscribes to the JavaScript events of that type (e.g. all taps).
+**Note on subscribing**: When I talk about "*App subscribes to*", I mean that the app subscribes to the JavaScript events of that type (e.g. all taps).
 There is no way to verify what happens with the data.

 ## Apps can hide their JavaScript activities from this tool